World FGM Map

 Common ages: 0-9yrs, Medium age: 4yrs

-Practicing groups: Sarahule, Bambara, Fula
+Affected groups: Sarahule, Bambara, Fula

 Terminology: 'Niaka' (Mandinka, to cut/weed clean).
 'Kuyungo' (Mandinka, The affair'/name given to the shed built for initiates).
-'Musolula Karoola' (Mandinka, The womens side/That which concerns women).
+'Musolula Karoola' (Mandinka, The women's side/That which concerns women).

 Regional information: Highest prevalence in Mansakonko, Brikama & Basse regions